 There are spiritual undertones in the four of swords Tarot card, meaning our faith will support this time of soul-hibernation.
 No matter how demanding our situation is, or how strongly we are pulled to take action – this card insists we must be still.
 And, Higher energies will honor that stillness by keeping events at bay while we take the time cocoon our souls.

-Note i traditional versions (Rider-Waite, far right card image), we see one foundational sword while the other three are suspended above the figurehead.
-This is a symbolic cue; there is one issue, one thought dominating the querent's energy.
+Note in traditional versions (Rider-Waite, far right card image), we see one foundational sword while the other three are suspended above the figurehead.
+This is a symbolic cue; there is one issue, one thought dominating the querent’s energy.
 The three down-pointing swords indicate focus on that one thought while in a prayerful (supplicating), meditative manner in order to manifest solutions to that prime theme.

 The four of swords Tarot card meaning is often expressed when we have gone through a time of battle (hence, the armor).
 It beckons us to retreat within our deeper selves for recuperation.
 We can do this by diving into our dream worlds, where we are nourished by the loving motions of our highest energies and life-giving imaginations.

 Some featured symbols in the Four of Swords Tarot card meaning:

 The symbolic meanings of armor deal with protection, preparation, and strength.
 Most Tarot deck renditions depict all the knights in full armor (knights typically representing action and strength).
 The armor indicates a need to protect ourselves when engaging in activities referenced in a reading.
 In this case, it indicates we are battle-worn, it's time for a truceClick here see other cards featuring armor in them.